Jean Pasqualini: Influence

-Jean Pasqualini's account of life in the labor camp system was a major source for The Black Book of Communism.
+Pasqualini's account of life in the labor camp system was a major source for The Black Book of Communism.
 His book has been translated into several languages, and was made into a French-language movie in 1977.
 It has been described as the first autobiographical account of life in China's labor camp system.

 When Pasqualini's book was initially published, he was criticized and denounced by French supporters of the Communist Revolution who, according to Seth Faison, "refused to believe that the seemingly utopian nation of happy peasants and workers ... could have such a dark side."
 In 1978, Belgian sinologist Pierre Ryckmans described Prisoner of Mao as the "most fundamental document on the Maoist ‘Gulag’ and, as such, the most studiously ignored by the lobby that maintains that there is no human-rights problem in the People's Republic."
 Criticism subsided years later as more information emerged to corroborate Pasqualini's account, and Chinese authorities admitted to the excesses of the period.